jasontoups-dfinity/react-component-library/README.md

 ### Page Width Control

-The React Playground includes a powerful feature for testing responsive designs across different device widths.
+The React Component Library includes a powerful feature for testing responsive designs across different device widths.
 In the header, you'll find a "Layout" dropdown menu that allows you to instantly switch between different device width presets:

 - **Full Width**: Uses 100% of the browser viewport width
 - **Desktop**: Constrains content to ~1152px (Tailwind's max-w-6xl)